RCMP are shedding some official light on a bizarre highway chase involving a big rig cab on the Trans-Canada Highway near Gander on Saturday.

 Thirty-nine-year-old William Morris of Bishop’s Falls was charged with vehicle theft, flight from police, dangerous driving, failing to comply with a breath demand and breaching a court order.

-He appeared briefly in Gander provincial court on Monday with a return date on Tuesday.
+He appeared briefly in Gander provincial court yesterday with a return date today.